Getting Started with .NET MAUI Blazor Hybrid App

 How to solve deployment errors in iOS?

-In iOS code is statically compiled ahead of time, so, configure Syncfusion Blazor assemblies in MtouchExtraArgs tag for the iOS Release configuration in the project when deploy on a real device.
+In iOS, code is statically compiled ahead of time.
+Configure Syncfusion® Blazor assemblies in the MtouchExtraArgs tag for the iOS Release configuration in the project when deploying to a real device.

-Below are possible errors if MtouchExtraArgs tag is not configured,
+Possible errors if the MtouchExtraArgs tag is not configured:

-1. App won’t load on real device with error “An unhandled error has occurred” after you compile in Release mode with Visual Studio and deploy to real device.
+1. The app does not load on a real device with the error “An unhandled error has occurred” after compiling in Release mode with Visual Studio and deploying to a real device.

-2. AOT related failures like Attempting to JIT compile method while running in aot-only mode
+2. AOT-related failures such as Attempting to JIT compile method while running in aot-only mode

 <PropertyGroup Condition="$(TargetFramework.Contains('-ios')) And $(Configuration.Contains('Release')) ">